 If you’d like to watch a quick tutorial of the blanket, click below:

-ROW 1: In the 3rd chain from the hook, HDC (Half Double Crochet-US Terms) and in each chain space across the length of the chain.
-Chain 1 and turn.
+ROW 1: Starting in the 3rd chain from the hook, work 1 HDC in each chain.
+CH 1 and turn.

-ROW 2: In each stitch across the row work in the back loop only the HDCSLST.
+ROW 2: Work 1 HDSS in the back loops only of each stitch across the row.
 CH 2 and turn.
 (The chain 2 will not count as a stitch now and throughout.)

-ROW 3: In each stitch across the row, work in the back loop only a HDC.
+ROW 3: Work 1 HDC in the back loops only of each stitch across the row.
 CH 1 and turn.

 Work a final row of HDC (Row 2) and tie off and weave in all ends.